alxshelepenok/lumen/content/posts/to-dfinity-and-beyond-host-on-the-internet-computer-with-fleek.md

 For example, for this Create React App we mentioned above! [_https://x4ytk-6yaaa-aaaab-qaiqq-cai.ic.fleek.co/_](https://x4ytk-6yaaa-aaaab-qaiqq-cai.ic.fleek.co/ "https://x4ytk-6yaaa-aaaab-qaiqq-cai.ic.fleek.co/")

-## New Dfinity Features: Canister Proxying.
+## New Internet Computer Features: Canister Proxying.

 ![](https://fleek-team-bucket.storage.fleek.co/Blog%20Inline/proxy-service-workers@2x.png)

 The Gateway itself as a proxy between users, and canisters on the Internet Computer.
 So, when it receives a request for a certain Canister ID, it translates that request, and the user receives the canister’s data through HTTP.

 However, that is not all the Gateway does.
-Fleek’s Dfinity/IC Gateway gives user **two Canister proxying options,** or ways to connect visitors to your static site.
+Fleek’s Gateway gives users **two Canister proxying options,** or ways to connect visitors to your static site.

 1. Using Fleek's seamless proxy (more centralized, but no loading state)
 2. Using Fleek's service workers (less centralized, initial loading state)